 Equality & diversity policy

-The nursery is committed to providing equality of opportunity and anti-discriminatory practice for all children and families according to their individual needs.
-We foster a positive atmosphere of mutual respect and trust among children and staff.
+N is committed to providing equality of opportunity and anti-discriminatory practice for all children and families according to their individual needs.
+We foster a positive atmosphere of mutual respect and trust among children and team members.
 We will provide equal opportunity and inclusion for all children and their families, regardless of gender, ethnic origin, race, colour, sexual orientation, marital status, family structure, social grouping, nationality, age or disability.
 We will deal with all forms of discrimination consistently, promptly and efficiently.
 We will recruit, select, train and promote individuals on the basis of occupational skills requirements, with no regard to age, sex, gender reassignment, disability, marriage or civil partnership, race, religion or belief, sexual orientation and pregnancy or maternity which cannot be justified as being necessary for the safe and effective performance of their work or training.